Part 1 – Introduction & Interview

 You should say:

-and explain why you admire this person so much.
+and explain why you like this room the most.

 [You will have to talk about the topic for one to two minutes.
 You have one minute to think about what you are going to say.
 You can make some notes to help you if you wish.]